badeggg/mock-api/README.md

 surround the response.
 A meta box is used to specify a flexible response behavior.

 Rules of a direct response:
+- All response
-- A falss response will
+- A false response will

 A fixed exporting result apply to the rules of returned value of function.